noahsadir/KeepTrack/api/readme.md

 ## Errors
 API calls from `Lists` and `Items` require a temporary token obtained from `user_authenticate`.
-If an invalid token is provided or the token is expired, the call will return a `401` error.
+If an invalid token is provided or the token is expired, the call will return a `401: Unauthorized` error.

 If such an error is encountered, the program should call `user_authenticate` to retrieve a fresh token or require the user to sign in again (typically if authentication fails).